Lilly plans to slash some insulin prices, expand cost cap

 Drugmakers may be seeing “the writing on the wall that high prices can’t persist forever,” said Larry Levitt, an executive vice president with the nonprofit Kaiser Family Foundation, which studies health care.

-“Lilly is trying to get out ahead of the issue and look to the public like the good guy,” Levitt said.
+“Lilly is trying to get out ahead of the issue and look to the public like the good guy,” Levitt said, adding that there’s nothing stopping Lilly from raising prices again in the future.

+Lilly officials said Wednesday that they have not raised the price of any of their insulins since 2017.

+Ricks, the Lilly CEO, said the drugmaker made the changes announced Wednesday “because it’s time and it’s the right thing to do.”

 Indianapolis-based Eli Lilly and Co. became the first company to commercialize insulin in 1923, two years after University of Toronto scientists discovered it.
 The drugmaker then built its reputation around producing insulin even as it branched into cancer treatments, antipsychotics and other drugs.